-Critical Analyzes (25 percent)
+Critical Analysis 1 & 2 (25 percent)

-You will be asked to write two 500-word Critical Analysis papers this semester and to submit them on Canvas.
-These brief analyzes are opportunities to make connections between the concepts we have discussed and the texts we have watched and read in class.
+Critical Analysis 1 is a traditional, 500-word essay and Critical Analysis 2 will give you the option between a traditional writing assignment and a multi-modal writing project.
+Both of these projects are opportunities to make connections between the concepts we have discussed and the texts we have watched and read in class.

-You will receive a prompt with more specific instructions and requirements before the first analysis essay is due and we will discuss the expectations more fully in class.
+You will receive a prompt with more specific instructions and requirements before each assignment is due and we will discuss the expectations more fully in class.